Michael2MacDonald/Discord-Message-Updater/README.md

 This project is originally by [hreeder](https://github.com/hreeder/) but he seams to have stopped supporting it and the github action no longer worked so I created a clone.

 ## Usage - Docker
 This project publishes an official docker image at `hreeder/discord-post-updater`.
+TODO: Need to update

 Supply the following environment variables:
 * `DISCORD_TOKEN` - Your discord bot token